2. WORD PROCESSING

 built into OSX).
 I

-understand that for technical and practical reasons it's not possible
+understand that for technical and practical reasons it was not possible

 to upgrade the coding: and it has been officially 'end-of-lifed' by